Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette are full of healthy, fall-inspired ingredients. As delicious as they are gorgeous!

 Directions

-3. Meanwhile, line another half sheet pan with a silpat or foil then spray with nonstick spray if using foil.
-Add shredded brussels sprouts, remaining 1-1/2 Tablespoons extra virgin olive oil, salt, and pepper then toss with your fingers to evenly coat.
-Add to oven after stirring the squash then roast together for 8-10 minutes or until brussels sprouts are tender and golden brown.
+• Meanwhile, line another half sheet pan with parchment paper or nonstick sprayed foil then add shredded brussels sprouts, remaining 1-1/2 Tablespoons extra virgin olive oil, salt, and pepper then toss with your fingertips to evenly coat.
+Add to the oven after stirring the squash then roast together for 8-10 minutes or until brussels sprouts are tender and golden brown.
+Set aside to cool slightly.

-4. For the Fig Balsamic Vinaigrette: Combine ingredients in a bowl or jar with a tight fitting lid then whisk or shake to combine (might need to microwave for 15-20 seconds to help melt the fig jam.)
+• Combine ingredients in a bowl or jar with a tight fitting lid then whisk or shake to combine (might need to microwave for 15-20 seconds to help melt the fig jam.)
 Taste then add more salt, pepper, and/or fig jam if desired.
+Can be made up to 5 days ahead of time.

 photo collage of wild rice harvest bowls